-The Young Children's Issues Forum is an annual community event sponsored and organized by the Contra Costa Local Planning Council for Child Care and Development (LPC) and coordinated by the Contra Costa County Office of Education.
+The Young Children's Issues Forum is an annual community event sponsored and organized by the Contra Costa County Local Planning and Advisory Council for Early Care and Education (LPC) and coordinated by the Contra Costa County Office of Education.

 The purpose of the event is to:

 Provide a forum for discussion among state legislators, local officials, and the community regarding current children's issues